cmdruid/core-cmd/README.md

 ## How to Use

-The `CoreDaemon` class is designed to connect to, and control bitcoin core.
+The `CoreDaemon` class is designed to connect to an existing core node, or spawn a new one.

+By default, the startup script will search for a running process of `bitcoind` or `bitcoin-qt`, and connect to it.

+If no bitcoin core process is running, the startup script will spawn a new one.

+The shutdown script will gracefully shut down any bitcoin core process started by the startup script.
+It will not affect any existing running process of bitcoin core.

 ```ts
 import { CoreDaemon } from '@cmdcode/core-cmd'